rizalzaf/ap_perf_py/README.md

 ## Citation

-Please cite the following papers if you use this repository for your research.
+Please cite the following paper if you use this repository for your research.

 ```
 @article{ap-perf,